xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 ![quick-menu.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/quick-menu.png)

-The search bar in the header allows to quick-search through products, usera and orders from any page of the Admin area.
+The search bar in the header allows to quick-search through products, users and orders from any page of the Admin area.
 Just choose what you'll be searching through in the dropdown and type a request in the search bar.

 ![quicksearch.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/quicksearch.png)